Get to know Anna at our next Meet n’ Greet on Thursday, July 16!

 Anna Callahan is a mom and software engineer dedicated to addressing the root problems in our State House.
 What is preventing us from passing legislation that is wildly popular among the residents of Massachusetts?

 When Anna was in high school, her mother spent 70% of the family income on rent so that Anna and her sister could attend good public schools.
 Anna graduated with a BS in Math from the University of Michigan.
 As an adult Anna has lived primarily in housing cooperatives, where she gets to practice small group democracy on a daily basis.
-In the 90s when she was a jazz musician she volunteered for the Green Party in West Los Angeles.
-She was illegally arrested and jailed in 2000 while protesting the DNC (yes, she realized that the Democratic party had moved too far to the right before it was cool).
+In the 90s when she was a jazz musician she lived below the povertly line and understands the choices one has to make in that situation.
+She was illegally arrested and jailed in 2000 while attending a peaceful protest; this experience led to her deep concern about police brutality and incarceration and the racial disparities in our criminal justice system.

 While living in LA Anna was elected President of the Board of Directors for a multi-million dollar non-profit cooperative housing association.
 There she engaged in a two-year battle against an entrenched establishment.
 Told that others had tried and failed to change things for 10 years, she persisted, and in under two years succeeded in removing the bad apples.* Revenue increased by 37%, occupancy and tenure rose significantly, the physical infrastructure improved, and because residents’ quality of life improved, the institution continues to thrive to this day.